-Brucellosis in humans is notifiable and brucellosis in animals is listed as a notifiable group A-disease.
+Surveillance and control Brucellosis in humans is notifiable and brucellosis in animals is listed as a notifiable group A-disease.

 The surveillance program for Brucella includes blood tests from cattle that have aborted and annual blood testing of a sample of the sheep and goat population.
 In addition, breeding bulls and boars and imported animals are tested.
 Vaccination of animals against brucellosis is forbidden in Norway.
-Norway is officially free of brucellosis according to the EEA agreement.
+Norway is official free of brucellosis in cattle according to the EEA agreement.
+Although not officially recognized as such, Norway is also free from brucellosis in the small ruminants and swine populations.

-Three cases of brucellosis in humans were reported in 2018.
-All three were infected abroad.
+Four cases of brucellosis in humans were reported in 2019, three were infected abroad and for one case the place of infection was unknown.

-As part of the surveillance programmes, 139 cattle from 56 herds, 8,636 sheep from 3,267 flocks, and 1,691 goats from 61 herds were tested.
+As part of the surveillance programmes, 104 cattle from 31 herds 8,950 sheep from 33,363 flocks, and 1,751 goats from 58 herds were tested.
 Antibodies against Brucella spp. were not detected.
-In addition, 1,923 swine, 301 cattle, 23 alpaca, and 53 dogs were tested for various other reasons.
-One of the 53 dogs was tested for B. canis in association with clinical suspicion and was negative.
-Eleven dogs were tested for B. canis antibodies in association with export, and 41 dogs were tested in a surveillance programme for imported dogs.
-B. canis antibodies were not detected in any of these samples.
-For details see the Appendix.
+In addition, 323 breeding cattle and 2049 breeding pigs were tested and were negative for antibodies against Brucella spp.
+Eight alpaca were tested and were negative after import to Norway.
+Five dogs tested negative for B. canis antibodies and/or by culture.